hx2A/py5website/reference/py5magics_py5draw.rst

 Description
 ===========

-Create a PNG image with py5 and embed result in the notebook.
+Create a PNG image with py5 and embed the result in the notebook.

 For users who are familiar with Processing and py5 programming, you can pretend the code in this cell will be executed in a Sketch with no ``draw()`` function and your code in the ``setup()`` function.
 By default it will use the default Processing renderer.